PhalgunNITS/Book-record-management/README.md

 Put: Update a book by ID

 ## /books/issued
-Get: Get all issued books
+Get: Get all issued issued/by-user

 ## /books/issued/withFine
 Get: All issued books with fine